litepalette/litepalette.github.io/_posts/2020-05-07-covid-flow.md

 ---
 layout: post
 title: A Study on Flow in The Time of Covid-19
+excerpt: What would an "ontology of flow" look like?
 ---

 <sup>*I decided to write on this topic as I was intrigued with the significance of flow in our current moment, but struggled articulate it.
 Philosophically, experientially, aesthetically.
 In the process of writing, did I then find the expression for it: the simple act of noticing flow, of shifting to a relational paradigm of looking (try it!), where transmissions of power and infectious agents ebb and swell, can we hope to muster a more differentiated and kinder response-ability to help other humans and nonhumans alike.
 "It matters what ideas we use to think other ideas with."
 Using flow to think, what kind of world can we become?* </sup>